hans-owen/biologically-inspired-perching-drone/README.md

 ### 3D Printing
 To 3D print the mechanicals parts for the perching claw, you need to download the relevant STL files from the link below:

 When printing components with gears ensure that the layers of the print are parallel to the direction of force transmission from the gear to reduce the risk of gears shearing (see below).
-The design is fully finctional with PLA, however, can be made more robust using PETG or ABS filaments.
+The design is fully finctional with 100% in-fill PLA, however, can be made more robust using PETG or ABS filaments.

 If you wish to remix the hardware designs, the SolidPart files can also be found from the link above and consider submitting the modified design as a remix so that others can easily find custom designs that may be useful for them.